Tips for updating your business plan

 It’s important to anticipate potential changes to the economic environment and your industry in the next year, and plan accordingly.
 First, we recommend evaluating your operating costs.
 Will labor costs go up or down?
 Do you need to cover more overhead costs?
 What technology needs to be upgraded in the next year?
 Do you need to borrow money to cover increasing costs?
 Then, you will also want to assess how the competitive landscape for your business has changed.
 We recommend conducting a SWOT analysis to uncover any opportunities and threats that might impact how you plan.

 By updating your business plan, you’ll determine where you want to go and how you’ll get there.
-As your trusted partner, we’re always here for guidance and support as you reflect and plan for your business.
+As your trusted partner, we’re here for guidance and support as you reflect and plan for your business.
 If you’re interested in learning more about our financing options, our commercial banking team is ready to serve you.